 Aboveground fixed utilities are objects owned by a public or private utility agency that are more than four (4) inches above the grade and are not accepted by FDOT as crashworthy (such as strain poles, down guys, telephone load pedestals, temporary supports, etc.).
 NEW ABOVEGROUND FIXED UTILITIES (AFUs) For urban roadways with curb or curb and gutter with design speeds less than or equal to 45 mph, new AFUs shall not be placed closer than 4 feet from the face of curb and as close to the R/W as practical.
-Other than mid-span poles For all other roadways the AFUs are to be outside the Clear Zones established using Table 2.11.1 Recoverable Terrain and as close to the R/W line as practical.
+(AFOS)For all other roadways the AFUs are to be outside the Clear ZoneOther thanusing Table 2.11.11 Recoverable Terrainand as close to themid-span polespractical.
 NEW ABOVEGROUND Mid-span poles are new poles being installed as part of and within the alignment of an existing pole line.
-When the existing alignment crosses an intersecting roadway, the mid-span pole is to be placed as follows: FIXED UTILITIES (AFUs) Mid-span poles For intersecting roadways that are urban with curb or curb and gutter with design speeds less than or equal to 45 mph, mid-span poles shall not be placed closer than 4 feet from the face of curb.
-Mid-spail poles For all other intersecting roadways mid-span poles are to be outside the Clear Zones established for new poles appropriate for the intersecting roadway.
+When the existing alignment crosses an intersecting roadway, the mid-span pole is to be placed as follows: FIXED UTILITIES (AFUs) For intersecting roadways that are urban with curb or curb and gutter with design speeds less than or equal to 45 mph, mid-span poles shall not be placed closer than 4 feet from the face of curb. mid-span poles For all other intersecting roadways mid-span poles are to be outside the Clear Zones established for new poles appropriate for the intersecting roadway.
 EXISTING ABOVEGROUND For urban roadways with curb or curb and gutter with design speeds less than or equal to 45 mph, existing AFUs closer than 4 feet from the face of curb shall be relocated as close to the R/W line as practical.
-FIXED UTILITIES (AFUs) For all other roadways, existing AFUs within the Clear Zones established using Table 2.11.1 Recoverable Terrain shall be relocated as close to the R/W line as practical.
+FIXED UTILITIES (AFUs) For all other roadways, existing AFUs within the Clear Zones established using Table 2.11.11 Recoverable Terrain shall be relocated as close to the R/W line as practical.